 Packing materials must be stored adequately separated from contaminants such as waste and food (for example separate storage room or shelf, covered storage, no direct contact with the floor, only a day’s need brought to a workstation).
-Proper cleaning of contact materials is important to achieve sufficient hygiene.
+Proper cleaning of contact materials which are for repeated use, is important to achieve sufficient hygiene.
 This means that a suitable cleansing product and method should be used with every material, as well as timely cleaning.

 To ensure chemical safety, a food establishment’s own-check plan should describe the principles of food contact material acquisition.
 Already during product development, or at the latest with food contact material acquisitions, operators must ensure that the food contact materials can be used with food and that they are suitable for the intended use.
 Every time the product or the production process is changed, the food contact materials’ suitability to the new situation must be re-evaluated.

 Choosing reliable suppliers